 Introduction

-- Corroded water pipes that leach harmful chemicals, such as lead
+- Corroded pipes that leach lead, copper, or other harmful chemicals.

 Health Effects